tud-mit-plone/TUDChat/docs/architecture.md

 This object realizes the web chat.
 You can configure session specific options like start and end time.
 It is also possible to define a limit for the number of participants and to set a password for the session.

 ### Default view
-To access this the default view, the visitor has to sign in with a nickname on the default chat view.
+To access the default view, a visitor has to sign in with a nickname on the default chat view.
 Otherwise he will be redirected to the chat object.
 The template of the default view defines some data, which are needed by the JavaScript files.

 ### Ajax view
 This view represents the JavaScript communication endpoint.
-To communicate with this endpoint you have to specify the get parameter 'method' with your requested method.
-The call method of this view searches for the requested method, which has to be prefixed with 'ajax', and calls it with the given parameters.
+To communicate with this endpoint you have to specify with the get parameter 'method' your requested method.
+The call method of this browser view searches for the requested method, which has to be prefixed with 'ajax' and calls it with the given parameters.
 The result of the method will be transmitted to the client in JSON format.

 This view is also responsible for the user management.
-Therefore, a user specific and a shared storage are needed.
+Therefore, a user specific and a shared storage is needed.
-The following information is stored in the user session:
+The following information are stored in the user session:

 Name                   | Type   | Content
 ---------------------- | ------ | ---------------------------------------------------------------------------